home paraverse press new books reviews for all books errata for all books glosses for all books haiku

 info@paraverse.org

-A Dolphin in the Woods, In the Floods a Boar -- composite translation, paraversing and prose-distillation Hurricanes permitting, Fall 2008.
+A Dolphin in the Woods, In the Floods a Boar -- composite translation, paraversing and prose-distillation Hurricanes permitting, Late Summer or Fall 2009.
 Samples of my work in multiple translation and books collecting the same by others, including 100 Frogs, 19 Wang Weis, Le Ton Beau de Marot, etc. and other new material promoting paraversing -- playing with poetry -- as a game which beats crosswords as a product is created.
 Includes some drawings by Thomas Hood.
+248pp $23.45 Description is here

 nature

-The Nation With No Name (?)
-[A novel treatment of the same with almost the same name (Sebastian de Grazia: A Nation ~) has come out, but this is 30 years in the making and includes some very amusing correspondence de Grazia overlooked, so I will publish the 90% finished nonfiction treatment of the effort to give the United States a bona-fide National Name in 2007 or later.
-If possible, I would like to finish this with Usanian students, somewhere.
+The Nation With No Name (201?).
+A novel treatment of the same with almost the same name (Sebastian de Grazia: A Nation ~) has come out, but this is 30 years in the making and includes some very amusing correspondence de Grazia overlooked, so I will publish the 90% finished nonfiction treatment of the effort to give the United States a bona-fide National Name some day.
+Unfortunately, most of my manuscript is currently lost.
+If possible, I would like to finish this with students as co-authors.

-Redressing the World: why men should wear skirts (?)
-The historical pantification of the world is decried and the benefits of open-ended clothing for the sex that does not divide evenly down the middle.
-A chapter in rdg=Han-nihonjinron (1984) is the most thorough treatment of the subject to date (The second being a chapter in Alan Watts' best book, Does It Matter?
-Ideally, this book would be completed together with with students and cause a revolution in male clothing with the gain of freedom that entails.
+Redressing the World (201?).
+Or, when and why men traded in their robes, dresses and skirts for bifurcated clothing, i.e. pants, what this means, and what, if anything, we should do about it.
+A chapter in my book Han-nihonjinron (1984) is the most thorough treatment of the subject to date, followed by a chapter in Alan Watts' best book, Does It Matter?
+Ideally, this book would be completed with students and cause a revolution in male clothing with the gain of freedom that entails.

-The Accident of Beauty.
-A book about personal beauty that will be finished if/when I have university students to co-author with.
+The Accident of Beauty (201?).
+A book about personal beauty .
+It will include not only interdisciplinary but inter-cultural research.
+To give one example of the latter, the top Japanese researcher of personal beauty, credits/blames cosmetics makers for destroying the idea of beauty as something natural, i.e., something we are born with or without, in favor of an egalitarian or democratic beauty as something made, which we may all acquire by hard work.
 The title comes from Oliver Wendell Holmes.
 Outside of haiku, this is my leading area of expertise, for I have researched on and off for over 30 years.
 My juvenile title "The Myth of Beauty" was taken by another who, as it turns out, wrote an all too juvenile book.
+This book will be finished if/when I have university students to co-author with/

 "The thin is more naked, more indecent, than the fat." - Baudelaire